aws/sagemaker-python-sdk/doc/using_mxnet.rst

    custom code will be uploaded to.
 If not specified, will use the SageMaker default bucket created by sagemaker.Session.
 -  ``sagemaker_session (sagemaker.Session):`` The SageMaker Session
-   object, used for SageMaker interaction"""
+   object, used for SageMaker interaction

 Your model data must be a .tar.gz file in S3.
 SageMaker Training Job model data is saved to .tar.gz files in S3, however if you have local data you want to deploy, you can prepare the data yourself.